-Collagen and gelatin are not only rich in amino acids that reduce inflammation in the Gastro Intestinal (GI) tract — such as glutamine — they also have the unique ability to “seal and heal” holes in the gut lining (condition called leaky gut syndrome).
+Collagen and gelatin are not only rich in amino acids that reduce inflammation in the Gastro-Intestinal (GI) tract — such as glutamine — they also have the unique ability to “seal and heal” holes in the gut lining (a condition called leaky gut syndrome).

 2 pounds mixed beef bones, short ribs, oxtails, knuckles, and neck bones or chicken carcass

 1l filtered water, plus more as needed to cover

 2 tablespoons apple cider vinegar